isabella232/docs-13/docs/Concepts.md

 * Manage and browse your project´s content
 * Upload and assign media files
 * Invite others to your team
-* Track the activity of your team
+* Track the activities of your team
 * Create `permanent auth tokens` for your applications and content consumers
 * Use the integrated GraphiQL playground to run queries and mutations against your project´s endpoint